Leading voices and thought-leaders

 Paul Siemers is a strategic digital technology leader with an extensive background in people leadership and management, business relationship management, technology-enabled process change, technology strategy and architecture.

 More than 20 years of international experience with leading companies and extensive experience in the resources (mining, petrochemical, water) and finance sectors.
 Paul holds a honours degrees in Information Systems and Mathematics/Computer Science, as well as an MBA from Deakin University.
-In his current position, he is Director – Digital Strategy & Architecture at Melbourne Water.
+In his current position, he is Chair – Water Workstream, Internet of Things Alliance Australia.

 Thursday, 3 December